 We regularly work with developers, architects and planning authorities on noise control and soundproofing projects with stringent targets.
 We can provide guidance in line with many standards and regulations that need to be adhered to including British Standard BS 8233 which provides guidance on noise control inside and around buildings, British Standard BS5228 which is the code of practice for noise and vibration control on construction and open sites, and we are members of the Institute of Acoustics.

 Working with developers, architects and regulatory and planning authorities on existing and new office environments we help achieve noise reduction in line with client requirements as the acoustic and environmental consultant.
 We’re well versed in many standards and regulations that need to be adhered to including British Standard BS 8233 which provides guidance on noise control inside and around buildings and are members of the Institute of Acoustics.

 Whether it’s an office environment or any other type of work, we provide everything from Noise At Work Assessments, Expert Witness, through to full Acoustic Design through Advanced Modelling.

 Sound Insulation Testing & Noise Monitoring For Buildings

 We have experience working with many building types, with many different sound insulation requirements.
 Plant installations in commercial buildings, Places Of Worship, Entertainment and Licensed Premises, Theatres, Flats and Individual homes are all buildings we have experience in providing sound insulation testing.
-Solutions such as soundproofing walls, soundproofing floors and specifying the correct soundproofing products for the specific acoustic requirements are what we do on a regular basis for our clients.
+Solutions such as soundproofing apartment walls, soundproof curtains, soundproofing floors and specifying the correct soundproofing products for the specific acoustic requirements are what we do on a regular basis for our clients.